-- 15.1 Marriage/family counseling received outside of health centers, recreational therapy, or therapy over the phone. - 15.2 Care or treatment received outside of health centers in connection with anorexia, bulimia, or other eating disorders. - 15.3 Care or treatment for mental health, counseling, or substance abuse rendered in a residential treatment center or partial hospitalization setting. - 15.4 Evaluation and/or treatment for learning disabilities and/or physical or mental developmental delay, including pervasive developmental disorders, autism, and/or cognitive dysfunctions.
+- 15.1 Marriage/family counseling received outside of health centers, recreational therapy, or therapy over the phone. - 15.2 Inpatient care or treatment received in connection with anorexia, bulimia, or other eating disorders. - 15.3 Care or treatment for anorexia, bulimia, other eating disorders, mental health, counseling, or substance abuse rendered in a residential treatment center or partial hospitalization setting. - 15.4 Evaluation and/or treatment for learning disabilities and/or physical or mental developmental delay, including pervasive developmental disorders, autism, and/or cognitive dysfunctions.